Citywide Council on High Schools (CCHS)

 Which borough would I be eligible to represent on the CCHS?

 You are eligible to represent the borough where your child's high school is located.
 Your name will appear only on the ballot for that borough.

 What if I have current high school students in multiple boroughs?

-Eligible applicants who have children who attend public high schools in different boroughs shall appear on the ballot for each borough where the applicant’s children attend high school.
-Applicants must rank on their application, in order of preference, which borough they’d like to represent.
-If selected, the applicant will represent the borough that they’ve ranked highest.
+You must list on your application all your children attending public, non-charter high schools.
+If your children attend high schools in different boroughs, your name will appear on the ballot for each borough where you have a child attending high school.
+You must rank on your application, in order of preference, which borough you would like to represent.
+If you are selected, you will represent the borough that you have ranked highest.

 How and when can I apply to serve on the CCHS?

 You can apply for the 2017 – 2019 term beginning on February 9, 2017.
 The application period ends at 11:59 pm on March 5, 2017.
 If you do not have access to a computer, please call 311 for information on how to access computers at local district offices and schools, or at public libraries.